obsidian-tasks-group/obsidian-tasks/docs/advanced/api.md

 > This function is returns a `Promise` - always `await` the result!

 ### Usage with QuickAdd
-One of the most common usage scenarios is probable in combination with the [QuickAdd](https://github.com/chhoumann/quickadd) plugin to automatically add tasks to a specific file.
+One of the most common usage scenarios is probably in combination with the [QuickAdd](https://github.com/chhoumann/quickadd) plugin to automatically add tasks to a specific file.

-For this you need to enter the following code as capture format:
+For this you need to enter the following code as the Capture format:

 <!-- markdownlint-disable code-fence-style -->
 ~~~markdown